CSV File Format: Essential Guide to Simplifying Data Management

 How do CSV files compare to Excel and JSON formats?

-CSV files are universally accessible and simple, whereas Excel files support complex structures, formulas, and charts but require specific software.
+CSV files are universally accessible and straightforward, whereas Excel files support complex structures, formulas, and charts but require specific software.
 JSON can handle hierarchical data better than CSV, yet CSV files are more human-readable and easier to edit, making them useful for different scenarios.

 What industries commonly use CSV files?